strapi/documentation/docs/user-docs/latest/media-library/introduction-to-media-library.md

 ## Filtering assets

 Right above the list of folders and assets, on the left side of the interface, a **Filters** button is displayed.
-It allows to set one or more condition-based filters, which add to one another (i.e. if you set several conditions, only the assets that match all the conditions will be displayed).
+It allows setting one or more condition-based filters, which add to one another (i.e. if you set several conditions, only the assets that match all the conditions will be displayed).

 <!-- TODO: improve/replace screenshot -->
 ![Filters in the Media Library](../assets/media-library/media-library_filters.png)